maxbates/cogeneration/README.md

 Translations are interpolated in Euclidean space, rotations are interpolated in SO(3), and the sequence with discrete flow matching.

 This project introduces several extensions over MultiFlow:
-- support for multimers
-- inpainting (conditional generation) given partial structures
+- inpainting (conditional generation) given partial sequences / structures
   - MultiFlow supports per-domain conditioning via seperate t (i.e. folding and inverse folding)
+- multimers support, enabling binder design
-- stochastic paths, for the structure and sequence
+- stochastic paths, for the structure and sequence, enabling e.g. conformation sampling and sequence redesign
-- model architecture changes:
+- Feynman-Kac steering for sequential monte-carlo sampling guided by potentials, defined only at inference time
 - support for existing protein language models (e.g. ESM) to get frozen embeddings
+  - particularly for sequence-conditioned tasks like inpainting
-    - options to use a deeper sequence prediction network
+- Improved sequence prediction / inverse folding, using a deeper sequence prediction network
-    - side chain prediction for more accurate side chain placement
+- torsion angle prediction for more accurate side chain placement
+- B-factor prediction, improving model understanding of flexible regions, and embedding structure experimental method
 - additional losses (e.g. for atomic interactions, clashes)
 - data pipeline to generate or augment training data
 - many improvements to code base: typing, enums, documentation, tests, etc.